 1. Swear to an affidavit changing the legal name

-2. Publish a notice of legal change on a national newspaper
+2. Publish a notice of your change of name in a national newspaper

-After swearing to an affidavit, the next the thing you are to do is to make a publication on a national newspaper notifying the general public of the change of name.
+After swearing to an affidavit, the next thing you are to do is to make a publication in a national newspaper notifying the general public of the change of name.
 This is usually done by making payment for the advert space that would be used for the notice and submitting the requested documents showing the change of the name.
-Contact your national newspaper to know the specific cost for a change of legal name.
+Contact your national newspaper to know the specific cost of a change of legal name.

 When a change of legal name will not be permitted